QUICK ANSWER

 Where it falls short:

-- $109 for the Florida combo package is nearly 3x the cost of Pass Florida for fewer questions
+• $109 for the Florida package is nearly 3x the cost of Pass Florida

 Best for: Students who want a structured, step-by-step system and trust the Readiness Indicator to tell them when to book the exam.

 Verdict: The Readiness Indicator is a genuinely useful feature.
-But 717 questions for $109 with no mobile app and no money-back guarantee in Florida makes this a hard recommendation when more affordable options exist.
+But $109 with no native mobile app and limited public question-count transparency makes this a harder recommendation when more affordable Florida-specific options exist.

 4. Dearborn/Kaplan Real Estate Exam Prep